The Gorge Amphitheatre: Notable performances and festivals

 Apart from drawing big-name performers, The Gorge has also played host to an array of popular music festivals, including Area Festival, Creation Festival, Dave Matthews Band Caravan, Endfest, H.O.R.D.E.
 Festival, Honda Civic Tour, Identity Festival, KUBE 93 Summer Jam, Lilith Fair, Lollapalooza, Ozzfest, Pain in the Grass, Paradiso Festival, Rock the Bells, Sasquatch!
-Music Festival, Uproar Festival, Vans Warped Tour, and Watershed Music Festival.
+Music Festival, Uproar Festival, Vans Warped Tour, and Watershed Music Festival Above and Beyond Group Therapy.

-As of 2024, Dave Matthews Band has played 76 shows at the venue, traditionally during their three-night Labor Day weekend run.
+As of 2025, Dave Matthews Band has played 79 shows at the venue, traditionally during their three-night Labor Day weekend run.
 The Gorge, a combination 2-CD/1-DVD set with highlights from their three-night 2002 tour closer here was released on June 29, 2004.
 Additionally, their September 4, 2016, tour closer was released as Live Trax, Vol. 44 on December 8, 2017.
+Their performance on August 30, 2025, where they played their album Before These Crowded Streets in its entirety, was released as Take Me Back: Live From the Gorge on February 6, 2026.

 Phish has played the venue 22 times since 1997.

 Brooks & Dunn's "Only in America" video was filmed at The Gorge on June 12, 2001.

 Seattle-based Pearl Jam released a box set featuring their entire performances at the venue from 2005 and 2006, aptly titled Live at the Gorge 05/06.

 Excision began hosting his annual weekend-long electronic music festival Bass Canyon at the venue in August 2018.
 The second year of the festival took place on August 23–25, 2019, and featured artists such as Flux Pavilion, Zomboy, Wooli, Virtual Riot, Subtronics, Liquid Stranger, Excision himself, and many more.

 Beyond Wonderland an annual electronic music festival has used the venue since 2021.

 Above and Beyond hosted their 250th episode of Group Therapy Radio at The Gorge on September 16, 2017, to September 17, 2017.
+In January 2026, it was announced that they would return for Group Therapy 700 in September 11–13.

 On June 10, 2023, folk music legend Joni Mitchell headlined an event at The Gorge – her first ticketed event in more than 20 years.